vivaria/edisonrul.ing/docs/source/cards/r/rampaging-rhynos.md

 ### Card Rulings

-●“Rampaging Rhynos” can't move into a Monster Card Zone targeted by “Ground Collapse”.
+*   “Rampaging Rhynos” can't move into a Monster Card Zone targeted by “Ground Collapse”.
-●If you activate the effect of a face-up “Rampaging Rhynos”, and “Book of Moon” is chained to this effect, the face-down “Rampaging Rhynos” will still move.
+*   If you activate the effect of a face-up “Rampaging Rhynos”, and “Book of Moon” is chained to this effect, the face-down “Rampaging Rhynos” will still move.